 It should go without saying that your electronics will be important tools for your telehealth practice.
 Thus, making sure you have an up-to-date laptop, smart phone and possibly a tablet are essential.
 Your supplies should include back up chargers as well.

 Once you have your environment set, I suggest that you have a friend or loved one sit in the chair, or at the desk and you call in to see what that would look like from your client's perspective.
 Is there a glare from a window?
 Is the lighting too dim?
 Did you notice that your home address is showing through a window?
 Is a mirror reflecting something you’d rather not have the client see?
 Is there art that could offend the client?
 Are family photos showing?
+Is there a glare on your glasses if you need specs to see the client on the screen.

 A neutral environment with a comfortable chair, desk with your laptop at eye level in front of you, bookshelf (with professional books), plants or flowers, a candle, a clock, is appropriate.
 Personal items to warm up the environment are fine, but do consider what information you will be sharing with the client through those items that they will be viewing virtually during their session.